gardener/etcd-druid/docs/proposals/multi-node/README.md

 We could use the etcd `lease` mechanism to perform leader election among the backup-restore sidecars.
 For example, using something like [`go.etcd.io/etcd/clientv3/concurrency`](https://pkg.go.dev/go.etcd.io/etcd/clientv3/concurrency#Election.Campaign).

-The advantage and disadvanges are pretty much the opposite of the approach [above](#leading-etcd-main-containers-sidecar-is-the-backup-leader).
+The advantage and disadvantages are pretty much the opposite of the approach [above](#leading-etcd-main-containers-sidecar-is-the-backup-leader).
 The advantage being that this approach may age well in the future if we think about moving the backup-restore container as a separate pod rather than a sidecar container.

 The disadvantages are as follows.